vippsas/vipps-report-api/README.md

 Feedback?
 Great!
 You can
 [submit an issue on GitHub](https://github.com/vippsas/vipps-report-api/issues).

-## Versions

-* This documents version 2 of the API, `report/v2`.
-The documentation for `report/v1`
-  is available on GitHub at <https://github.com/vippsas/vipps-report-api/tree/v1>.
-* As of this writing, only version 1 is available in production.
-The version 1 is considered a *beta version* and support will be removed within some months. 💥
-* Version 2 of the API will be available within some weeks.

 ## Report API documentation

 * [API quick start](vipps-report-api-quick-start.md): Run the basic examples in curl and Postman.